Global Media Studies

-The final week will begin with a trip to London, where you will explore representation and the role of media in our everyday lives.
-Visiting key tourist sites, such as the Buckingham Palace, you will think about how images of these spaces inform our understanding of Britain.
-You will tour around London and think about how often we encounter media, where this happens, and how it is engrained in our everyday experiences.
+There will be a two-night trip to London to explore the role of media in our everyday lives.
+We will tour around London and think about how often we encounter media, where this happens, and how it is ingrained in our everyday experiences.
 Back on campus, we will discuss our trip using key media studies theory.

 Intercultural and social experience

-Throughout the three weeks, you will be accompanied by Lancaster Student Ambassadors helping you settle into Lancaster, showing you around campus, and answering your questions.
+Throughout the three weeks, you will be accompanied by Lancaster Student Ambassadors, who will help you settle into Lancaster, showing you around campus, and answering your questions.
 They will also lead evening social activities and weekend trips, giving you plenty of chances to make new international friends.

 Tab Content: Credits & Assessment